-We offer this service on selected practice days and it is open to anyone over the age of seven.
+We endeavour to run our Have a Go Days multiple times throughout the year, and they are open to anyone over the age of six.
 Everything is taken care of for you on the day - you simply just turn up and drive.
-We will also offset the $200 have a go fee on any new kart purchased from Flatout Karts.
+We will also offset the Have a Go Day fee on any new kart purchased from Flatout Karts.

 To get on your way to getting on track there a few things you need other than the obvious equipment (the kart!).

 Before you can drive on a kart track you will need:

 Before getting a licence, you must be a member of a Karting Australia Club.
 In the Perth area, there are two clubs; Hurricane Go Kart Club (located in Wundowie) and Tiger Kart Club (located in Wanneroo and Cockburn).
 Membership fees differ for each club, so it is best to contact the club for the details.
 For a full list of WA kart clubs and their contact details, please see here.

 Once you have a club membership, you will need a licence.
 Karting Australia is the governing body for karting in Australia and are in charge of issuing licences.
 There are two types of licences available to beginners: